AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Methods.md

 models.
-To choose how to label a record, we exploit the uncertainty typical of Bayesian estimates to decide a record label and whether it requires manual evaluation.
+To choose how to label a record, we exploit the uncertainty typical of Bayesian estimates to decide a record label and whether it requires manual evaluation, an approach joining the “uncertainty” and “certainty” selection criteria of previous work in the field (Miwa et al., 2014).
 To describe the process formally, we define

 $$\\pi\_i = \\frac{1}{M}\\sum\_mPr(L\_i = \\text{pos}\|DTM,model\_m)$$